simonmichael/hledger_site/Home.md

 Welcome to the hledger wiki!

-This complements the main documentation at [hledger.org/docs](http://hledger.org/docs.html).
+Here you can find the User Cookbook and Dev Zone, complementing the main hledger docs on hledger.org.
 You can find all content in the sidebar to the right.

+### Use this wiki

-You are encouraged to edit and improve any of these pages.
-Some ways to use the wiki:
+You are encouraged to edit and improve any of these pages and use this wiki freely.
+Some ideas:

 - capture quick notes, without needing a pull request